Vyral/todd-martin-recruiting-blog/_posts/2022-03-28-inspection-tips-for-a-crazy-sellers-market.md

 {% include excerpt.html %}

-When a buyer is coming to the market, whether they’re a first-time buyer or a seasoned investor, one thing that everyone is used to doing is completing inspections on the property before finalizing the purchase. **In today’s competitive market, more and more buyers are waiving their inspections or shortening their inspection period to stand out among the crowd.**
+When a buyer is coming to the market, whether they’re a first-time buyer or a seasoned investor, they almost always inspect the property before purchasing.&nbsp;**In today’s competitive market, more and more buyers are waiving their inspections or shortening their inspection period to stand out among the crowd.**

 If I’m representing a buyer, waiving an inspection makes me nervous.
 I don’t want to put anybody into a situation where they feel uncomfortable a few months down the road.
 I’ll be the one who eventually gets that phone call if something big happens.
+So how do you make a strong offer without getting rid of the inspection?

 How do you make a strong offer without getting rid of the inspection?
-You may have more cash to bring to the table, but here’s one simple tip that could help you get that property.
+Here’s one simple tip that could help you get that property.

 {% include pullquote.html %}